The beginning of your journey.

 The IOP is a form of aftercare.
 However, aftercare isn’t over once a person is done with an IOP or even moves away from sober living.
 Aftercare can last for years.

-After all, keeping up with recovery efforts is a vital part of successfully healing from addiction.
+After all, keeping up with recovery efforts is a vital part of successfully healing from addiction to alcohol, heroin, cocaine or other drugs.
 Additionally, the risk of relapse doesn’t disappear.
 Even those in recovery for many years are still at risk for slipping into the process of relapse.
 But, it’s proven that keeping up with recovery with aftercare efforts, including enrolling into an IOP after initial treatment, can help to reduce the risk of relapse drastically.

 Initially, after you graduate from a residential treatment or our SACOT program here at Mountainview Recovery, patients meet with our case manager to determine aftercare needs.
 Because we believe that treatment should be specific to meet individual circumstances and needs, aftercare may be different for each patient in our care.
 However, those enrolled in our IOP can expect:

 If you’re looking for aftercare opportunities in the Asheville area, Mountainview Recovery intensive outpatient program may be what you need!
-Or, if you need to enroll in detox to begin treatment and your road to recovery, we can help too!
+Or, if you need to enroll in detox from alcohol, heroin, cocaine or other addictive drugs to begin treatment and your road to recovery, we can help too!
 Here, you can always find the ongoing support you need from our dedicated staff.
 Keep up with your recovery efforts and maintain your success with aftercare opportunities.
 Contact us today to speak with one of our experienced representatives about our admissions process!